fern-pl/specification/specification/grammar.md

 Tagged have a `tag` which indicates what kind of value they hold, but they will only ever hold one of their fields as a value.
 Tagged may be checked for their `tag` by doing `foo is name` or `foo is type` like in `foo is V4`.

-Unlike all other types, tagged may inherit a builtin type as a prime inherit, which will act as the default type for all fields which do not have a type declared.
+Unlike all other types, tagged may inherit a builtin type as a prime inherit, which will act as the default type for all fields and also the type of the `tag`, by default the prime inherit will be assumed to be `uint`.

 Tagged may be implicitly created by wrapping multiple types in parenthesis, like `(int, short) foo` and assignment when value is one of `int` and `short`.
 Additionally, tagged may implicitly create from a type by accessing a member, like from `IpAddr.V4` in which the default value of `V4` is selected.